JanneMattila/azure-storage-demos/blob-tags/README.md

 Extrapolated time for 1 billion blobs: 32.52 hours
 ```

-In repeated tests, average batch time has been typically between 0.50 and 0.60.
+In repeated tests, average batch time for _5'000 records_ has been typically between 0.50 and 0.60.

 Here are some estimates what it would mean for 1 billion blobs: